tj/n/README.md

 By default `n` picks the binaries matching your system architecture, e.g. `n` will download 64 bit binaries for a 64 bit system.
 You can override this by using the `-a` or `--arch` option.

-Download and use latest 32 bit version of `node`:
+Download and use latest 32 bit version of Node.js:

     n --arch x86 latest